 The phase coherence and small footprint allow for stereo audio while close-miking.
 At close distances from a sound source, phasing issues can be plentiful.
 The coincident pair reduces these phasing issues considerably when compared to spaced pairs at close range.

-Because of this phase coherence, coincident pairs typically do a great job of capturing the low-end frequencies of an environment or sound source.
+Because of this phase coherence, coincident pairs typically do a great job capturing the low-end frequencies of an environment or sound source.
 Microphones naturally become more omnidirectional at lower frequencies and have two capsules placed as close as possible means few, if any, phase issues in the low-end.

 Close miking captures a great amount of direct sound versus diffuse sound and often sounds much cleaner than distant miking.